LiZhang2021/Blockchain/Research Plans/DAG Blockchain V3.md

 ## Byteball

 Byteball is a decentralized	system that allows	tamper proof storage of	arbitrary data.
 Storage	units are linked to	each other such that each	storage	unit includes one or more hashes of	earlier	storage	units, which serves	both to	confirm	earlier	units and establish	their partial order.
 The set	of links among units forms a DAG (directed acyclic graph).
+To store data in the global decentralized database we have to pay a fee in internal currency called bytes, and the amount we pay is equal to the size of data you are going to store(including all headers, signatures, etc).

 ### Basic Concepts

-The Storage unit in Byteball include **unit message, signature and parent unit**
+The storage unit in Byteball include **unit message, signature and parent unit**
-* **Unit Message:** A unit message includes more than one data package.
+* **Unit Message:** A unit message includes more than one data package(i.e. Message).
 * **Signature:** A unit contains the signatures of users who creates the unit.
 * **Parent Unit:** A unit contains the hash of referenced previous units.